in the investigation of traffic collisions where sun glare or blinding

 condominium units.
 By showing the extent and duration of

-sunlight available within specific units or outdoor areas, potential buyers can
+sunlight available within specific units or outdoor areas,

 visualize just how sunny they are.